 The applicant is proposing to dedicate and construct the permanent termination of Suter Street.
 As required per Section 10-2-41 (e) "[c]uls-de-sac [sic] and other permanent dead-end streets are prohibited except when permitted by the planning commission in accord with the DCSM."
-Therefore, Planning Commission must first give consent to dedicating a cul-de-sac and permanently terminating Suter Street.
-If Planning Commission consents to creating a permanent cul-de-sac, the applicant is further requesting Subdivision Ordinance variances to deviate from specific design criterion of the Design and Construction Standards Manual (DCSM).
+Therefore, Planning Commission must first give consent to dedicating a cul-de-sac and permanently terminating Suter Street, which they did at their August 11, 2021 meeting with a 5-0 vote.
+The applicant is also requesting Subdivision Ordinance variances to deviate from specific design criterion of the Design and Construction Standards Manual (DCSM).